wp-plugins/custom-field-list-widget/readme.txt

 == Change Log ==
 v0.9:
--added a new layout option to the widgets preferences -bulgarian localization (Thanks to Peter Toushkov)
+* added a new layout option to the widgets preferences
+* bulgarian localization (Thanks to Peter Toushkov)
--a lot of bugs fixed including a better support for non-English character sets (Many thanks to Peter Toushkov for the diligent testing and reporting)
+* a lot of bugs fixed including a better support for non-English character sets (Many thanks to Peter Toushkov for the diligent testing and reporting)

 v0.8.1:
--added an error message for the case that no values in connection to the choosen custom field name can be found -changed a description (widgets page)
+* added an error message for the case that no values in connection to the choosen custom field name can be found
+* changed a description (widgets page)

 v0.8:
--first release at wordpress.org
+* first release at wordpress.org